Ted Turner: Turner Enterprises

 TEI ranches are primarily used for bison ranching.
-His bison herd of approximately 51,000 is the largest private herd in the world - is present on 15.
+His bison herd, approximately 51,000 animals on 15 ranches, is the largest private herd in the world.
 The company's mission statement is "To manage Turner lands in an economically sustainable and ecologically sensitive manner while promoting the conservation of native species."
 Other important wildlife species on the property include whitetail deer, wild turkey and bobwhite quail.
 In addition to bison ranching, TEI ranches are also used for commercial fishing and hunting, as well as limited sustainable timber harvesting, as well as eco-tourism on the New Mexico ranches.
-His biggest ranch is Vermejo Park Ranch in New Mexico.
+His biggest ranch is Vermejo Reserve in New Mexico.
 At 920 sqmi, it is the largest privately owned, contiguous tract of land in the United States.